frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 Egypt, and he was there until the death of Herod" (Matt.
 2:13-15).

 We find he\'s particularly strong in this virtue of fortitude.
-Fortitude is a cardinal virtue whereby we face dangers, or put up with evils or difficult situations.
+Fortitude is a cardinal virtue whereby we face dangers or we put up with evils or difficult situations.
 It goes by different terms in modern language: toughness, manliness, courage, guts.
 St. Joseph was full of all of these things.